TonyKennah/PluckierMongo/README.md

 This is a Java library for managing user data in a MongoDB database.
 It provides a simple repository pattern for creating, reading, updating, and deleting user information.

-The library is designed to be used by other applications that need to interact with the user database.
+The library is designed to be used by other applications that need to interact with the user database for Creation, Update, Payments, Logins, Forgotten Passwords (standard user operations).

 ## Core Components